 If no improvement: Change 5) Flumetholon® to 3) Talymus®, or add 4) Papilock Mini® (cyclosporine) 3 times daily

-If no improvement with 3 drugs: Change 4) to 3) Talymus®
+If no improvement with 3 agents: Change 4) to 3) Talymus®

 If still no improvement: Change 5) Flumetholon® to 6) Rinderon®

-If uncontrollable with above: Consider oral steroids or surgical giant papillary resection
+If uncontrollable with above: Consider oral steroids or surgical giant papilla resection

 After improvement, first taper and discontinue steroid eye drops, then taper immunosuppressive eye drops.
-In case of relapse, restart immunosuppressive eye drops, and if still not controlled, add steroid eye drops.
+In case of recurrence, restart immunosuppressive eye drops, and add steroid eye drops if still not controlled.

-VKC is common in young people, and it is important to note that younger individuals have a higher rate of steroid responders (steroid-induced glaucoma).
+VKC is common in young people, and it is important to note that younger individuals have a higher proportion of steroid responders (steroid-induced glaucoma).
 Regular visits and intraocular pressure measurements are essential.
 High-potency steroids (Rinderon®) provide rapid effects but carry the risk of a vicious cycle of self-discontinuation upon improvement and subsequent worsening.
-Especially after age 10, when medication management shifts from guardians to patients, attention should be paid to decreased self-management ability.
+Particularly after age 10, when medication management shifts from guardians to the patient, attention should be paid to decreased self-management ability.

-If steroids are continued indiscriminately during remission, unlike the active phase where MBP and ECP maintain antibacterial effects, the risk of bacterial keratitis increases.
-In cases with atopic dermatitis, attention should also be paid to MRSA carriage/infection and induction of herpes simplex.
+During remission, indiscriminate continuation of steroids increases the risk of bacterial keratitis, unlike the active phase where MBP and ECP maintain antibacterial effects.
+In cases complicated by atopic dermatitis, attention should also be paid to MRSA carriage/infection and induction of herpes simplex.

-Shield ulcer/corneal plaque: Scrape the ulcer base or plaque with a golf knife or spatula.
+Shield ulcer / corneal plaque: Scrape the ulcer base or plaque with a golf knife or spatula.
 In principle, this should be performed after VKC has remitted.
-Performing it during the active phase may prolong epithelial defects and increase the risk of infection.
+Performing it during the active phase may lead to persistent epithelial defects and increased infection risk.

 Excimer laser phototherapeutic keratectomy (PTK): Selected when corneal opacity remains after plaque removal.
-It can often remove the opacity without leaving residual haze.
+It often allows removal of opacity without leaving residual scarring.

 Amniotic membrane transplantation: Performed to cover persistent epithelial defects.
-Amniotic membrane has anti-inflammatory and wound-healing promoting effects and is effective as a covering material for shield ulcers and persistent corneal epithelial defects.
+The amniotic membrane has anti-inflammatory and wound-healing promoting effects and is effective as a covering material for shield ulcers and persistent corneal epithelial defects.
 After surgery, continued control of the underlying disease with immunosuppressive eye drops is necessary.

 If control is not achieved with immunosuppressive eye drops and steroid eye drops, consider the following:

-Local steroid injection (subtenon injection): Pay particular attention to elevated intraocular pressure.
+Local steroid injection (subtarsal injection): Pay particular attention to elevated intraocular pressure.

 Removal of indoor dust mites: Keep the room clean at all times, and manage room temperature and humidity.
 Wash bedding at least once a week and vacuum frequently.

-Pollen countermeasures: Wear goggles or sunglasses when going out, and wash your face after returning home.
+Pollen countermeasures: Wear goggles or sunglasses when going out, and wash face after returning home.

 Cold compresses: Cool the eyelid skin with a cold pack.

-Guidance to avoid rubbing eyes: Avoiding mechanical stimulation also helps reduce the risk of developing keratoconus.
+Instruction to avoid eye rubbing: Avoiding mechanical irritation also helps reduce the risk of developing keratoconus.

 Initial treatment: If the season when symptoms worsen is known, starting anti-allergic eye drops before the season is effective.